G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Abstract

 \section{Abstract}

-Semantic segmentation on point clouds is critical for 3D scene understanding.
-However, sparse and irregular point distributions provide limited appearance evidence, making geometry-only features insufficient to distinguish objects with similar shapes but distinct appearances (e.g., color, texture, material).
-We propose Gaussian-to-Point (G2P), which transfers appearance-aware attributes from 3D Gaussian Splatting to point clouds for more discriminative and appearance-consistent segmentation.
-Our G2P address the misalignment between optimized Gaussians and original point geometry by establishing point-wise correspondences.
-By leveraging Gaussian opacity attributes, we resolve the geometric ambiguity that limits existing models.
+Point cloud segmentation is critical for 3D scene understanding.
+However, sparse and irregular point distributions provide limited appearance evidence, making geometry-only features insufficient to distinguish objects with similar shapes but distinct appearances (\eg, color, texture, and material).
+We propose Gaussian-to-Point (G2P), which transfers Gaussian attributes from 3D Gaussian Splatting to point clouds for more discriminative and appearance-consistent segmentation.
+Our G2P addresses the misalignment between optimized Gaussians and original point geometry by establishing point-wise correspondences.
+By distilling opacity-derived visibility cues, we mitigate the geometric ambiguity that limits existing models.
 Additionally, Gaussian scale attributes enable precise boundary localization in complex 3D scenes.
-Extensive experiments demonstrate that our approach achieves superior performance on standard benchmarks and shows significant improvements on geometrically challenging classes, all without any 2D or language supervision.
-Code will be released soon.
+Extensive experiments demonstrate that our approach achieves competitive performance on standard benchmarks and shows notable improvements on geometrically challenging classes, without pretrained 2D features or language supervision in our segmentation pipeline. \keywords{3D Perception \and 3D Segmentation \and 3D Gaussian Splatting}